Bari, Southern Italy City

 From the port ferries run to the Balkans, Greece, and Turkey.
 City bus 20 gets you to the port.
-Bari-Palese airport has flights from other Italian airports and airports in Europe (find flights to Bari).
+Bari-Palese airport has flights from other Italian airports and airports in Europe.
 Buses connect the airport to the city.

 Where to Stay in Bari